 - 1 tablespoon coconut flour

 - 2 large eggs

-- In food processor, add the cream cheese, pumpkin, sweetener, vanilla, cinnamon and coconut flour.
+- In a food processor, add the cream cheese, pumpkin, sweetener, vanilla, cinnamon, and coconut flour.
 Process until blended, stopping to scrape the sides of the bowl as needed.

 - Add the eggs and process just until blended.
 Don't over mix.